 Precautions in RAID after data crash / loss:

-- Do not replace any of the drives in the array with new hard drive, until sure that remaining drives are healthy.
+- Don’t replace any of the drives in the array with new hard drive, until sure that remaining drives are healthy.

-- Don’t remove the drives and insert it into different slots, RAID will be configured with series on numbers starting from 0,1,2… Misplacing the drives into the different slot will lose its original raid array structure.
+- Don’t remove the drives and insert it into different slots, RAID will be configured with series on numbers starting from 0,1,2… as misplacing the drives into the different slot will lose its original raid array structure.